lnarasim/geekshub_python_bootcamp/topics/functions/scopes.md

 # More on Scopes
 * Global
     * Module scope
-    * Visible to only the file
+    * Visible only in the file
 * Local
     * Defined in a function
     * Created when function is called and deleted when function is returned